 “The past year has underscored that the challenge of crisis management is not about predicting the future, but dealing with the unpredictable,” Rivera noted.
 “Businesses must focus on building a foundation of resilience to weather whatever comes next.”

 Technology and healthcare organisations were more likely to be positively impacted, while travel and hospitality sectors suffered the most negative effects, PwC pointed out.

 Do you have a crisis response plan?

 Organisations that fared well were more likely to rely on a dedicated crisis team to drive their response to the crisis, the firm said.

-PwC's survey reveals that, even with a well-defined crisis team, organisations need an agile crisis management program that can adapt to address various types of disruption, PwC added.
+PwC's survey reveals that, even with a well-defined crisis team, organisations need an agile crisis management program that can adapt to address the various types of disruption, PwC added.

 However, only 35% of organisations had a crisis response plan that was 'very relevant,' which means the majority of organisations didn't design their plans to be 'crisis-agnostic' — a hallmark of a resilient organisation, PwC noted.

 Based on the findings from the survey, PwC has collated three ways companies can better prepare for crisis: